Lazaros Tsamis: Participation in IMRO and the first assassination attempt

-Tsakalarof, despite the information they had at their disposal the Greek authorities, managed to cross the Greek-Turkish border and arrived in Athens, where he visited the factory arms "Bros Maltsinioti" pretending to be Arvanitis from Ioannina and falsely stated that he wanted to buy weapons to equip Albanian rebels against Ottoman domination.
-He agreed to a price of 17 drachmas per rifle, he paid 220 golden coins [of 20 francs each] and soon began the shipments of arms through Greek customs office of Tirnavos, whose Greek Customs Officer was cheated (he thought that the rifles destined for Albanian rebels) and was bribed to keep quiet about the clandestine export to Macedonia thousand rifles.
+Tsakalarof, despite the information the Greek authorities had at their disposal, managed to cross the Greek-Turkish border and arrived in Athens, where he visited the arms factory "Bros Maltsinioti" pretending to be an Arvanite from Ioannina and falsely stated that he wanted to buy weapons to equip Albanian rebels against Ottoman domination.
+He agreed to a price of 17 drachmas per rifle, he paid 220 golden coins [of 20 francs each] and shipments of arms soon began through the Greek customs office of Tirnavos, whose Greek Customs Officer was tricked (he thought that the rifles were destined for Albanian rebels) and bribed to keep quiet about the clandestine export of thousands of rifles to Macedonia.